alexlaurence/UCLocation/README.md

 # About
 Open Source Non-GPS Location App for UCL Students based on Wifi BSSID data.
 The app was developed for the Android platform using the Unity engine.
+Built as part of Porticode 3.0, a 24-hour hackathon organised by UCL Technology Society.

 <p align="center">
 <img src="https://github.com/alexlaurence/UCLocation/raw/master/prev1.png" data-canonical-src="https://github.com/alexlaurence/UCLocation/raw/master/prev1.png" width="200" height="420"/>